sstr-dev/infrastructure/.taskfiles/Garage/README.md

 Bucket, key, and grant management tasks use the Garage admin CLI.

 They always run through `kubectl exec` against the configured Garage deployment.

-This means:

-- a local `garage` binary is ignored
-- the management tasks require `kubectl`
-- `cluster` should usually be provided so the correct context is used

 Example: